Wallace L. Downs

 How to maintain eligibility

-The recipient will have a one semester waiting period to qualify for the scholarship funds if they are no longer a FT student (drops below 12 credit hours for the semester) or if the cumulative GPA falls below 2.7, if they become eligible the next semester by meeting or exceeding expectations.
+- The recipient will have a one-semester waiting period to qualify for the scholarship funds if they are no longer a fulltime student (drops below 12 credit hours for the semester) or if the cumulative GPA falls below 2.7, if they become eligible the next semester by meeting or exceeding expectations.

 How to Receive